niplav/site/range_and_forecasting_accuracy.md

 risks](https://www.metaculus.com/questions/2568/ragnar%25C3%25B6k-question-series-results-so-far/)
-to [questions about the extinction of banana brands](https://www.metaculus.com/questions/1558/the-rise-and-fall-of-the-banana-will-the-current-main-export-cultivar-the-cavendish-be-replaced-by-2035/), very different kinds of questions with very different kinds of forecasts.
+to [questions about the extinction of banana brands](https://www.metaculus.com/questions/1558/the-rise-and-fall-of-the-banana-will-the-current-main-export-cultivar-the-cavendish-be-replaced-by-2035/), different kinds of questions with different kinds of forecasts.

 <!--TODO: replace these with PredictionBook questions that are that
 different, since the weird result is for PredictionBook, not Metaculus-->

-Here, one would assume that the longer-term questions asked are generally easier to predict, and that the effect goes away when one compares predictions among very similary questions (or, better, within questions).
+Here, one would assume that the longer-term questions asked are generally easier to predict, and that the effect goes away when one compares predictions among similary questions (or, better, within questions).

 Generally, the long-term questions we prefer asking seem to be more menable to forecasting than short-term questions: development of